Deploy 2 internal NTP servers

 def check_ntp(server: str) -> dict: client = ntplib.NTPClient() response = client.request(server, version=3) return { "server": server, "stratum": response.stratum, "offset_ms": response.offset * 1000, "delay_ms": response.delay * 1000, "ref_time": datetime.fromtimestamp(response.ref_time, tz=timezone.utc), }

-for server in ["192.168.1.1", "pool.ntp.org"]: try: stats = check_ntp(server) print(f"Server: {stats['server']} Stratum: {stats['stratum']} " f"Offset: {stats['offset_ms']:.3f} ms " f"Delay: {stats['delay_ms']:.3f} ms") if abs(stats["offset_ms"]) > 100: print(f" WARNING: offset > 100 ms, check NTP configuration") except ntplib.NTPException as e: print(f"Server: {server} ERROR: {e}")An offset greater than 100 ms indicates a configuration problem.
+for server in ["192.168.1.1", "pool.ntp.org"]: try: stats = check_ntp(server) print(f"Server: {stats['server']} Stratum: {stats['stratum']} " f"Offset: {stats['offset_ms']:.3f} ms " f"Delay: {stats['delay_ms']:.3f} ms") if abs(stats["offset_ms"]) > 100: print(f" WARNING: offset > 100 ms, check NTP configuration") except ntplib.NTPException as e: print(f"Server: {server} ERROR: {e}")An offset greater than 100 ms indicates a configuration issue.
 An offset greater than 1 second causes syslog timestamps to be unreliable for incident correlation.

-Deploy two internal NTP servers
+Deploy 2 internal NTP servers

 NTP for logging, PTP for real-time